MAYHEM-Lab/UCSBFaaS-Wrappers/lambda-python/apps/mr/README.md

 5. Make edits to driverconfig.json to update "jobBucket": "MY-BUCKET-NAME", replacing MY-BUCKET-NAME with the bucketname you created in step 1.

+6. Update the driver with your profile name.
+   $ vi driver.py  //Change awsprofile1 to your profile name or comment out the line containing it to use your root user

-6. Run the driver, defaults used are 50 concurrent lambdas and the us-west-2 region.
+7. Run the driver, defaults used are 50 concurrent lambdas and the us-west-2 region.
 Update these values in driverconfig.json as appropriate.

    $ python driver.py